 .
 There is no pronation control in this shoe, but the overlay system and midsole provide a really stable base.

-I took the Meraki on mostly smooth surfaces, such as roads and pavement, and it did very well.
+I took the 361 Meraki on most smooth surfaces, such as roads and pavement, and it did very well.
 While I took it on some mild, non-technical trail which it did perfectly fine on, you'll get the best traction on smooth surfaces.
 And I even got a chance to run on both wet and slightly snowy surfaces without any problems.

-The midsole and outsole of the Meraki keeps the shoe on the stiffer side, but it proves to work to its advantage as far as energy return and responsiveness go.
+The midsole and outsole of the 361 Meraki keep the shoe on the stiffer side, but it proves to work to its advantage as far as energy return and responsiveness go.
 Even the upper isn't overly flexible as there is a good amount of overlay securing the foot down.
 And having a super flexible shoe isn't necessarily a good thing.
 The "snap" in the midsole and the slightly more flexibility in the forefoot area made this shoe probably seem more flexible than it really was.

 Like mentioned before, this is not designed to be a stability shoe, but it did provide a stable ride.
 The stability is mostly in part by the Fitz-Rite midfoot system which locks the foot down.
 The heel counter, which is rigid but not restrictive, also keeps the foot in place and helps provide stability as you run.

-The Meraki has a 9mm drop which is just a little under an average 10mm drop.
+The 361 Meraki has a 9mm drop which is just a little under an average 10mm drop.
 This drop will feel comfortable to most runners used to running in a traditional running shoe.

-Fitz-Rite midfoot design
+- Fitz-Rite midfoot design

-QU!KFOAM and QDP System midsole
+- QU!KFOAM and QDP System midsole

-QU!K Flex forefoot
+- QU!K Flex forefoot

-Pressure Free Tongue
+- Pressure Free Tongue